Shakuhachi buyers guide – how to buy shakuhachi

 In summation

-Acquire one of the aforementioned, entry-level, humble 1.8 D’s vetted by experienced players and/or professionals (you can inquire on shakuhachi Reddit for your options for resin, wood, and occasionally bamboo).
-Next, acquire any additional shakuhachi lengths you may desire, ideally also beginning with relatively inexpensive and humble options.
-Over time, the path through the bamboo to the shakuhachi of your dreams will become clear.
-In the end, you’ll have earned it more so with your dedication than with your bank account.
+Acquire one of the aforementioned humbly priced professional level resin or wood 1.8 D’s.
+You can also try to find entry level bamboo vetted by experienced players and/or professionals.
+Again, you can inquire on social media for your options.
+Next, acquire any additional shakuhachi lengths you may desire, ideally opting for relatively inexpensive options.
+Over time, the path through the bamboo grove to the shakuhachi of your dreams will become clear.
+In the end, you’ll have earned them more so with your dedication than with your bank account.
 Ganbatte kudasai or ‘please do you best’, Josen